edualm/SwiftyBinance/README.md

 For now, only two API methods are implemented, which are used in the example.

+## Requirements

+iOS 13+ / macOS 10.15+ / watchOS 5+ / tvOS 13+

+## Installation

+This package can be imported using Swift Package Manager.

 ## Example Usage

 ```
+import SwiftyBinance

 let apiKey = "<Your API Key>"
 let secretKey = "<Your Secret Key>"